 As Fast As Possible

 While curved TVs provide additional immersion, the viewer has to be at the right distance and angle to take full advantage of it.
-Since the viewing experience is only slightly enriched, many people find it an unworthy trade-off for other disadvantages such as the pricier cost and picture distortion when the TV is watched from the sides.
+Since the viewing experience is only slightly enriched, many people find it an unworthy trade-off for other shortcomings such as the higher price tag and picture distortion when the TV is looked at from the sides.

-Ever since curved TVs were released, people have wondered whether it’s just another gimmick or a new and a better way to enjoy watching movies, playing console games, and other related activities.
+Ever since curved TVs were released, people have wondered whether it’s just another gimmick or a new and an improved way of enjoying watching movies, playing console games, and other related activities.

 Nowadays, there are more and more curved TVs, so they are definitely not just a fad.

-Apart from the obvious advantages of curved TVs such as the cool design and a wider field of view, there are additional things you should take into consideration before buying such a TV.
+Apart from the evident upsides of curved TVs such as the cool design and a wider field of view, there are additional things you should take into consideration before purchasing such a TV.

 Advantages Of Curved TVs